 If your leather jacket has gotten soaked by rain or snow, follow the same steps for air drying and treating with a leather conditioner.

 Storing your coat properly will prevent many problems.
 Again, use a wide, sturdy hanger to support the weight of your coat.
-Coats should be stored in a cool, dry area way from direct sunlight.
+Coats should be stored in a cool, dry area away from direct sunlight.
 Avoid any location that has excessive moisture-even a closet near a bathroom.
 If you are concerned about dust, cover the coat with a cloth garment bag or cotton sheet.
-NEVER store in a plastic bag that could trap moisture and promote mildew.
+Never store leather in a plastic bag that could trap moisture and promote mildew or cause yellowing of white leather.